Port of Beaumont Accident Lawyers

-There are many interesting facts about this port, including:
+There are many interesting facts about the Port of Beaumont:

 Since this is such a large port, it of course has facilities to accommodate.
-Those who use the Port of Beaumont are able to use the bulk cargo terminals and ship repair services, just two of many ways that the port caters to the maritime workers who pass through.
+Those who use the Port of Beaumont can utilize bulk cargo terminals and ship repair services, for example.
 The port also has direct access to railroads such as the Kansas City Southern Railroad and the Union Pacific Railroad.
 This makes it easy for those who are bringing inbound cargo into the port to transport it to destinations throughout inland American states.

 The city of Beaumont is the county seat of Jefferson County, Texas.
 It has a population of 118,296 according to the 2010 census.
 The city is home to Lamar University and newspapers such as The Beaumont Enterprise and The Examiner.
-It is also home to some major corporations, making it a leader in industry.
+It is also home to some major corporations, making it a leader in the industry.
 Arnold & Itkin is fully aware of the fact that many people who live in Beaumont and surrounding areas are involved in the maritime industry.
-The port has as rich of a history as the city does, as it was established in 1908.
-It all started when crews began to dig the 9-foot canal in the Neches River.
-It was later deepened in the 1940s to the 40-foot deep waterway we see today.

 The Port of Beaumont has as rich of a history as the city does, as it was established in 1908.
 It all started when crews began to dig the 9-foot canal in the Neches River.
 It was later deepened in the 1940s to the 40-foot-deep waterway we see at the Port of Beaumont today.